 - Notify complainants of his or her right to pursue remedies outside of the University grievance process.

 - Follow-up with parties regarding implementation of recommendations contained in disposition; seek assistance from parties' supervisors, if necessary to implement recommendations.

 - Monitor compliance of all requirements and timelines specified in the complaint/grievance procedures.

 - Institutional Monitoring and Compliance Assurance

-- Coordinate and monitor Title IX efforts of other delegates and University offices that receive and/or investigate complaints including, but not limited to, Human Resources, student judiciaries and the ENMU Police Department.
+- Coordinate and monitor Title IX efforts of other delegates and University offices that receive and/or investigate complaints including, but not limited to, Human Resources, student judiciaries and the ENMU Department of Public Safety.